Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 Effortless.
 Do what you can to make your shoots as effortless as possible without sacrificing quality.

-Under Dani’s direction, “just lift your chin toward the sky,” Yuliya demonstrated how a small adjustment in the placement of her chin resulted in “killer, directional, soft light” on her face.
+Under Dani’s direction, “just lift your chin toward the sky,” Yuliya demonstrates how a small adjustment in the placement of her chin resulted in “killer, directional, soft light” on her face.

-Switching to his Sigma 85mm f/1.4 lens, Dani showed us how to craft images where the subject is in motion, walking away from the camera and turning.
+Switching to his Sigma 85mm f/1.4 lens, Dani shows us how to craft images where the subject is in motion, walking away from the camera and turning.

 To help your creative vision pan out, Dani gives another tip for directing your models: physically show them how you want them to move.